Théo Maledon

-Théo Louis Maledon (/fr/; born 12 June 2001) is a French professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
-Born in Rouen, Maledon played youth basketball for French sports institute INSEP before joining the youth ranks of ASVEL at age 16.
+Théo Louis Maledon (/fr/; born 12 June 2001) is a French professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
+Born in Rouen, Maledon played youth basketball for French sports institute INSEP before joining the youth ranks of ASVEL Lyon-Villeurbanne at age 16.
 One year later, at the senior level, he became the youngest LNB All-Star in history and won the LNB Pro A Best Young Player award.
 He helped ASVEL win Pro A and French Cup titles, while being named French Cup Final Most Valuable Player (MVP).

 At the youth international level, Maledon won a gold medal with France at the 2016 FIBA U16 European Championship and a silver medal at the 2018 FIBA Under-17 World Cup.
 He has also played for the senior national team.

 Early life and career

 Maledon was born on 12 June 2001 in Rouen in Normandy, France.
 He is of Guadeloupean descent.
 At age three, Maledon began playing basketball with his local club Mesnil-Esnard in Seine-Maritime.
 After reaching the under-11 age group, he moved to SPO Rouen, the most prominent club in his area.
 In 2015, at age 14, Maledon joined the National Institute of Sport, Expertise, and Performance (INSEP), a sports institute in Paris, on a scholarship.
 In the 2015–16 season, he played three games for INSEP-affiliated team Centre Fédéral de Basket-ball in the Nationale Masculine 1 (NM1), the amateur third-tier division of French basketball, and two games for INSEP's under-18 team in the Adidas Next Generation Tournament (ANGT).

 In 2016–17, Maledon became a regular starter with Centre Fédéral in the NM1, where he averaged 8.2 points, 2.4 rebounds, and 2.7 assists in 25.6 minutes per game.
 He scored a season-best 20 points, along with five rebounds and four assists, in a 23 April 2017 loss to Union Tarbes-Lourdes Pyrénées.
 In the same month, Maledon took part in the Jordan Brand Classic Global Showcase at the Barclays Center in Brooklyn, where he scored 15 points.